rodv92/PMTR_001_SRV/README.md

 The following IC : ADG333 allows routing a single hardware serial port to the three PZEM modules.
 Querying is continuous and sequential (all parameters of module 1,2,3,1,2...)

+It could be technically feasible to have all PZEM modules on the same RX/TX serial TTL pair, but that would need to ensure that the optocouplers do not overload the RX/TX current sourcing capabilities, and also would need a factory preset of the PZEM-004t V3.0 addresses.
+Note that PZEM-004t V3.0 itself is a modbus device.

+The server itself encapsulate telemetry queries and present the 3 PZEM-004t V3.0 as a single modbus server device to the Raspberry Pi client.

+Thus, it seems more adequate to use the same Modbus address on each module, and switch them using an IC switch like the ADG333.

 ES-1642NC uses a separate hardware serial port for modbus communication over one phase. the serial line speed is 9600 bps. the PLC speed is between 2.5 to 4.5 kbps.